cdfritz7/hangman/README.md

-# This is written as a test of pull
+# This is a simple text based hangman game written in python
+# The word to guess is 'cat'